 In current times, mindfulness is also a term that a lot of you would have stumbled across while browsing the internet.
 And that is probably because mindfulness is said to be an effective tool or strategy to manage anxiety and stress which is something that all of us are dealing with on a daily basis.

 The benefits of practising mindfulness are plenty, especially since it can help deal with a variety of physical and mental conditions.
 Dr Nimisha Rastogi, a psychotherapist and mindfulness coach with several decades of experiences shares reasons to adopt mindfulness as a lifestyle, the benefits and a few exercises.
 Here are some (edited) excerpts from the Instagram Live conversation that can be accessed directly on Instagram (click here); you can also choose to watch / listen to the conversation using the files shared below.

 For notifications about upcoming Instagram Live conversations, follow me on Instagram @from.the.corner.table; don’t forget to switch on the post/stories/live notifications for alerts.
-To get regular updates on recipes, travel tales and other fun stuff, subscribe to the newsletter (form at end of post).
+To get regular updates on recipes, travel tales, conversations, and stories that warm your heart, subscribe to the monthly newsletter.